patrickbucher/read-think-write/content/four-quadrants-of-activities.md

 ---
-title: "Four Quadrants of Activities"
+title: "Four Quadrants of Activities—and People"
 date: 2024-11-24T06:59:51+01:00
-draft: true
 ---

-Our activities can be classified in four quadrants.
+Our activities can be classified into four quadrants.
 The x-axis shows, how we feel _during_ an activity, and the y-axis shows, how we feel _after_ the activity.
 Both axes range from feeling bad—left/bottom—to feeling good—right/top.
 (A z-axis showing how we feel _before_ the activity is not